 The Compensation Committee's charter authorizes the Committee to engage any compensation consultants and other advisers as the Committee may deem appropriate, and requires that we provide the Committee with adequate funding to engage any advisers.
-During fiscal 2010 and 2011 to date, the Compensation Committee did not engage any consultants to assist it in reviewing our compensation practices and levels.
-In prior fiscal years, our Compensation Committee has periodically engaged RSM McGladrey to prepare for the Compensation Committee a comparative compensation report of a broad group of organizations within the durable goods manufacturing industry.
+During May 2012, upon the recommendation of our management, our Compensation Committee engaged Verisight, Inc. (formerly McGladrey) to assist it in reviewing our compensation practices and levels.
+See "Peer Group Benchmarking" below.
+In prior fiscal years, our Compensation Committee, upon the recommendation of our management, has periodically engaged Verisight to prepare for our Compensation Committee a comparative compensation report of a broad group of organizations within the durable goods manufacturing industry.
 This report is based upon industry-wide studies, and not necessarily companies in the automotive parts industry.
-Our Compensation Committee believes this industry-wide report represents a better cross section from which to draw executive talent and compare compensation levels.
-Our Compensation Committee last engaged RSM McGladrey in May 2008 and reviewed the results of their report and analysis during meetings held at the beginning of fiscal 2009.
-Given our performance and the economic outlook for the automotive industry during fiscal 2009, as noted below, our Compensation
+Our Compensation Committee has historically believed this industry-wide report represents a better cross section from which to draw executive talent and compare compensation levels.
+Our Compensation Committee reviewed the results of Verisight's report and analysis during meetings held at the end of fiscal 2012 and the beginning of fiscal 2013 for purposes of establishing and setting compensation levels and targets for fiscal 2013.
+We expect to engage Verisight or a similar third party consultant to conduct a similar compensation analysis and report again at the end of fiscal 2015 (i.e., we expect to conduct a similar compensation analysis every third fiscal year).
+For subsequent fiscal years following fiscal 2013 (i.e., fiscal 2014 and 2015), our Compensation Committee applied an inflation factor of 2.5% to the base salary range from the May 2012 Verisight report for executives with similar positions and then, with respect to each such subsequent fiscal year, the Compensation Committee further adjusted such amount up or down based upon a discretionary analysis of each officer's individual performance and achievement over the prior fiscal year.
+Our Compensation Committee again has employed a similar methodology for setting fiscal 2015 base salaries for our named executive officers.
+See "Peer Group Benchmarking" below for additional information on the Verisight report.